Xinyu-Li-123/customized-hermit-V2/README.md

-This is a fork of [Hermit-v2](https://github.com/1bl4z3r/hermit-V2) with the following customized changes, besides changes to colors
+This is a fork of [Hermit-v2](https://github.com/1bl4z3r/hermit-V2) with the following customized changes, besides changes to colors.
+Below are some examples, the full list of new features is introduced in the section below.

 - Group by `lastmod` instead of `date`